 Bus Pass – Warrington’s Own Buses

 If you are a returning student and you had a Warrington’s Own Bus pass last year, you will automatically be issued one this year.
-This year bus passes will NOT be on an APP on your phone as per last year, instead, they will be printed as a QR code on your College ID badge.
+All bus passes will be printed as a QR code on your College ID badge.
 This QR code is unique to you and therefore, your ID card acts as your bus pass.
 If you did not have a pass last year but wish to have one this year (and you live more than 1.5 miles away from your campus and are studying a substantial course), please see the Bursary team in Programme Management to apply.
 You will be able to travel on the buses without your pass until you have been given your new ID card during your first week.